jphaupt/CPSC312_Proj1/README.md

 In GPR we assume that the prior of any regression function is described by a Gaussian process.
 We leave out the details here, but for a description of the technique, see (for example), Kevin Murphy's *Machine Learning: A Probabilistic Perspective*, chapter 15.

 ## 1-D GPR
 gpr_simple.hs contains code where you may alter some function and add noise to it.
 It selects points on this function at random as training, and then does a Gaussian Process Regression fit on evenly dispersed points.
 Running mean_pred after produces the graph, e.g. as show in mean_pred.png.
-It also computes the standard deviation at each point sampled.
+You can also visualize the priors and posteriors by running f_prior_graph and f_posterior_graph respectively.
+It also computes the standard deviation at each point sampled and stores them.
 Predictions are very reasonable and GPR works as intended.
+The example shown is a famous curve known as the topologist's sine curve.

 ## Hydronium GPR
 ParseData.hs is a module for reading data from the link above (just must convert the .xyz file into .txt).
 It reads each line, and then calculates the following distances: H1 to H2, H1 to H3, H1 to O, H2 to H3, H2 to O, and H3 to O. This is then fed to gpr_h3o.hs which performs GPR and makes predictions.